UAE: Can drug addicts get treated without being arrested? Rehab centres, laws explained

 Know someone struggling with drug addiction?
 Laws set in the UAE, along with rehab facilities ensure that individuals struggling with narcotics get the help they need.

-As per the UAE's federal law, if a drug addict requests treatment on his/her own will, then no criminal case will be levied against the person.
+As per the UAE's federal law (Article 89), if a drug addict requests treatment on his/her own will, then no criminal case will be levied against the person.
 This also holds true if the spouse of the addict or a close relative or any one who is responsible for their upbringing refers the addict for treatment.

 Addicts or their loved ones can submit a request to the Addiction Treatment Unit, police or the public prosecution.
 This request must be submitted before any arrest warrant is issued to ensure that the person gets the necessary treatment.